Bio : AJ’s Good Time Bar

 -Only ARTIST owned bar on Broadway

-Each floor has its own “personality” as each floor showcases Alan’s varying interests and hobby’s:
+Each floor has its own personality and showcases Alan’s varying interests and hobbies:

-- 2nd Floor – G T Bar - Sports Games on various TVs with live acoustic music
+2nd Floor • G. T. Bar - Sports on various TVs with live acoustic music

 FIRST FLOOR – AJ’S HONKY TONK

--Hero’s Wall – A few of Alan’s favorite Country singers
+-Heroes Wall – Features a few of Alan’s favorite Country singers.

--Good Time Outfit – Actual outfit Alan wore on the cover of his Good Time Album
+-Good Time Outfit – This was worn on the cover of his multi-platinum album Good Time.

--Behind Bar – two pair of Boots from Alan’s personal collection.
-The Red boots were prominently featured in the ‘Chattahoochee’ music video
+-Behind the bar are two pair of boots from Alan’s personal collection.
+The red boots were prominently featured in the ‘Chattahoochee’ music video

 -Various Hatch Show prints and plaques from Alan’s career

-Square Grouper Neon by Tiki Bar – Actual neon from the Square Grouper Tiki Bar in Jupiter, Fl.
-Given to Alan by the owner of the bar.
+-Square Grouper Neon– This sign is the actual neon sign from the Square Grouper Tiki Bar in Jupiter, FL and was given to Alan by the owner of the bar.
 Alan filmed the videos for both “It’s Five O’Clock Somewhere” and “Long Way To Go” at the Square Grouper.
-Photos from the “Long Way To Go” video shoot next to Tiki Bar show the Neon in its original location
+Photos from the “Long Way To Go” video shoot are framed next to the Tiki Bar showing the neon in its original location.

--AJ’s Good Time Bar was originally called ‘The Wheel’ by the previous owners, and the original ‘The Wheel’ neon that hung behind the bar is now displayed above the door to the second floor.
+-AJ’s Good Time Bar was previously called “The Wheel,” and the original neon sign that hung behind the bar is now displayed above the door to the second floor.

--Metal Wheel at the front of the Bar – supposedly was the original crank wheel used for the elevator in the building back when it was a Civil War Hospital
+-Metal Wheel at the front of the bar is rumored to be the original crank wheel used for the elevator in the building back when it was a Civil War hospital.

 STAIRWELL TO SECOND FLOOR

--Showcases all 80 covers of Country Weekly Magazine that Alan appeared on, appearing more than any other artist.
+-Showcases all of Alan’s 80 Country Weekly Magazine covers.
+He appeared on the cover more than any other artist.

 -Two Jackets from Alan’s personal collection worn in various photo shoots

--”Merle the Moose” greats everyone as they come off the stairs.
-“Merle” has been in the Jackson family for years previously residing at the Jackson’s lake house.
+-“Merle the Moose” greets everyone as they come into the second floor.
+“Merle” has been in the Jackson family for years, previously residing at their lake house.

--Wooden Motorcycle was a gift to Alan from one of his sisters.
-She had it handmade for Alan years ago as a Christmas gift.
+-Handmade Wooden Motorcycle was a Christmas gift to Alan from one of his sisters.

--Honky Tonk Highway rug – a gift given to Alan at one of his tour dates by the promoter
+-Honky Tonk Highway rug was a gift given to Alan at one of his 2017 tour dates by the promoter.

--Pyramid of Cans – a line from Alan’s song “Chattahoochee” – as Alan sings “A pyramid of cans in the pale moonlight” – includes 1 can for every team in the NFL
+-Pyramid of Cans – “A pyramid of cans in the pale moonlight” as Alan sings in his hit song “Chattahoochee” is behind the bar and includes 1 can for every team in the NFL.

--All jerseys across from the bar are from Tennessee teams, all other jerseys on back wall were all given to Alan over the years when he would play at different sports venues.
+-All jerseys across from the bar are from Tennessee teams.
+All other jerseys on the back wall were given to Alan over the years after concerts he performed at different sports teams’ venues.

--Kaw-Liga the Wooden Indian Chief – given to Alan for his birthday by his band, The Strayhorns.
-Little known fact, the band & crew often refer to Alan as “Chief”.
+-Kaw-Liga the Wooden Indian Chief was given to Alan for his birthday by his band, The Strayhorns.
+A little known fact: the band & crew often refer to Alan as “Chief”

--Chevy & Ford tailgates, the two fenders and 1 front end grill are all car parts from Alan’s personal Collection.
-Before being re-homed at the bar all of these were hung in the garage at Alan’s house
+-Chevy and Ford tailgates, the two fenders and one front-end grill are all car parts from Alan’s personal collection.
+Before being re-homed at the bar all of these were hung in Alan’s garage.

--Two Racing suits were previously hung in Alan’s garage at his home.
-Alan wore one in his video for “Who’s Cheating Who” and the other in a photo shoot for Miller Lite
+-Two Racing suits previously hung in Alan’s garage.
+Alan wore one in his video for “Who’s Cheating Who” and the other in a photo shoot for Miller Lite.

 STAIRWELL TO THE THIRD FLOOR/ROOF

--Various Boat Show posters are posters that Alan has collected over the years - Skis from Alan’s personal Collection (Youth/family)
+-Various Boat Show posters that Alan has collected over the years

--Johnson Motors Banner – referencing the line from Alan’s song ‘Drive’ – “65 Johnson and electric choke”
+-Johnson Motors Banner – It is referencing the line from Alan’s famous song Drive, “65 Johnson and electric choke”.

 THIRD FLOOR – HULLBILLY BAR

--All Ski’s & fishing poles come from Alan’s personal collection, including his momma’s skis that are hung on back wall by “Southern Comfort Hurricane” Neon
+-All skis & fishing poles are from Alan’s personal collection, including his mama’s (Mama Ruth) skis that are hung on back wall.

--Photo of Alan & his Dad – Daddy Gene, hangs next to the stage
+-Photo of Alan & his father, Daddy Gene, hangs next to the stage.

 -Photo of Andy Griffith “Gone Fishing” – Alan is a huge Andy Griffith Show fan.

--Various Boat Show posters are posters that Alan has collected over the years
+-Various Boat Show posters that Alan has collected over the years

--Center Hill Lake Show Print & Aquapaloosa photo – both were Alan’s lake shows and were only able to be attended by boat or watercraft
+-Center Hill Lake Show Print & Aquapalooza photo commemorates Alan’s lake shows that were only accessible by boat or watercraft.

--Photo of Alan skiing in the ‘Chattahoochee’ Video
+-Photo of Alan skiing in the making of the famous “Chattahoochee” video.

 -Grill/Dash off one of Alan’s old Century boats